-The weight of the shovel should range from 1.5 to 3 kg (3 lb to 6.5 lb) maximum.
+The weight of the shovel typically ranges from 1.5 to 3 kg (3.3 lb to 6.6 lb).
 The weight depends in part on the type and weight of material (e.g., steel, aluminum, plastic) that is suitable for the intended use.
-For example, a light shovel (e.g., 1.5 kg (3 lb)) may be suitable for shovelling snow but a heavier, sturdier shovel (e.g., 3 kg (6.5 lb)) may be needed to shovel coal.
+For example, a light shovel (e.g., 1.5 kg (3 lb)) may be suitable for shovelling light snow but a heavier, sturdier shovel (e.g., 3 kg (6.5 lb)) may be needed to shovel stones or coal.

 There are two conflicting opinions regarding the overall length of a shovel.
 Longer shafts (up to chest height) ease the strain on back muscles by reducing the amount of bending required.
-Shorter lengths result in better efficiency when shovelling.
+Shorter lengths result in better stability when transferring the load.
 These two factors have to be carefully balanced when deciding which shovel to choose for the task.

 In general, when the blade is placed on the ground, the total length (blade plus shaft and handle) should be approximately to elbow height (when arms are at your side).
 Spades used for digging holes or cutting turf are usually longer than shovels.

-For snow shovelling in particular, shovel shafts are now available with bends in the shaft which are designed to decrease the amount of forward back-bending required.
-There are no studies that specifically recommend the use of bent-shafted shovels, although some users do indicate they feel these shovels reduce back discomfort.
+For snow shovelling in particular, shovel shafts are now available with bends in the shaft or a second handle (usually mid-shaft) which are intended to decrease the amount of forward back-bending required.
+There are no studies that specifically recommend the use of bent-shafted shovels or mid-shaft handles, although some users do indicate they feel these shovels reduce back discomfort.
 Some of these shovels are also designed to push snow versus lift it.
-Take the time to determine what motions you need to perform and what type of shovel will be best for you.
+Take the time to determine what motions you need to perform and what type of shovel and design will be best for you.

 Ultimately, the shovel shaft should be constructed to be strong and light.
 Fiberglass shafts and/or handles are often lighter and stronger than traditional wood shafts.